wp-plugins/creative-commons-configurator-1/readme.txt

 For those who license their content under various licenses, it is possible to customize the license on a per post basis from the *License* box in the post editing screen.
 If this is still not enough, the `[license]` shortcode is available, which can be used to generate quick license badges to easily add licensing information to parts of a single post.

-The built-in licenses can be customized via filters and also the plugin can be extended in order to support custom licences.
+The built-in licenses can be customized via filters and also the plugin can be extended in order to support custom licenses.

 The features at a glance: